We demand safe return of all the Global Sumud Flotilla activists.

 The threat is not theoretical.
 On September 25, 2025, activists reported that flotilla ships were attacked by suspected Israeli drones off the coast of Tunis.
 At least 15 drones were seen overhead; 13 explosions rattled the ships; communications were disrupted; and crews feared chemical deployment or further sabotage.
 Onboard the Alma, volunteers rushed from their bunks in the middle of the night, strapping on life vests under the eerie orange sky as drones circled.
 According to eyewitnesses, “shadowy objects” dropped overhead and loud blasts shook the vessel.

-This was not a warning — it was an escalation.
-The flotilla is under live threat.
+This was not a warning.
+It was an escalation and the flotilla is under live threat.

 Meanwhile, Israel’s National Security Minister Itamar Ben-Gvir has threatened to brand flotilla participants as “terrorists,” to forcibly block the delivery of aid.
 He has also stated intentions to hold activists in prisons and deny “privileges” such as television, radio, and specialized food.